About Crabel Capital Management

 Who We Are

-Crabel is a research and technology-driven investment firm specializing in systematic, automated trading of worldwide futures and currencies.
-For more than 25 years, we have delivered uncorrelated returns to our clients by developing trading strategies designed to systematically capture market anomalies and building the technology to test, refine, and implement those strategies.
+Crabel is a research and technology-driven investment firm specializing in systematic, automated trading of global futures and currencies.
+For more than 25 years, we’ve delivered uncorrelated returns to our clients by developing trading strategies designed to systematically capture market anomalies and building the technology to test, refine, and implement those strategies.

 Founder, Chairman, and Chief Investment Officer